battlezoneyt/urp-jewellery-heist/README.md

 Do not forgot to add urp-jewellery-heist to server.cfg.

 I take no credits for this.
-Thanks for support #xipanca
+Thanks for support https://github.com/xipanca